tushardubey/TaskSphere/README.md

-# Dockerized Django Notes Application
+# Dockerized Django Web Application

-This repository contains a fully Dockerized Django-based notes application.
-The project leverages Docker for containerization, MySQL for the database, and NGINX as a reverse proxy server.
+This repository contains a fully Dockerized Django-based web application.
+The project leverages Docker for containerization, MySQL for the database, NGINX as a reverse proxy server, and Jenkins for CI/CD pipeline automation.

 ---